Our most valuable resource for living off grid is water.

 Although it would seem that a well is the best choice for an off grid property, this is not always the case.
 Check out the pros and cons to see if installing a well is a good choice for you.

-Pros and Cons to Installing a Water Well Off Grid
+Pros and Cons for Using a Water Well Off Grid

 Obstacles and Solutions for Using an Off Grid Well Water System

-It is possible to install your own well, especially if your water table is favorable.
-You may be able to do part of the install (such as the drilling) and save several thousands of dollars.
-If you do decide to make a DIY well, do lots of research before you attempt.
+It is possible to install your own well, especially if your water table is shallow.
+You may be able to do part of the installation (such as the drilling) and save several thousands of dollars.
+If you do decide to make a DIY well, do lots of research before you attempt and prepare for lots of manual labor and expensive equipment rental.

 Wells can have water quality issues.
 Wells can have lots of minerals and contaminants in the water.
 If you live in heavy farmland, there can be e.Coli in the water from waste from livestock.
 There can be pesticides from nearby fields.
 Here are common contaminants found in well water: